 Owing much to the success and popularity of minstrel shows, many standard forms of performance, marketing, and stage entertainment are still in use even today in the globalized entertainment industry.

-While the variety of acts there (singers, instrumentalists, animal acts, comedy, sportsmen, jugglers, impersonators, etc.) in a way were symbolic for the variety of the American public and their tastes, vaudeville was a medium that appealed to Americans and the new immigrants in the late 19th century alike.
+While the variety of acts there (singers, instrumentalists, animal acts, comedy, sportsmen, jugglers, impersonators, etc.) in a way were symbolic of the variety of the American public and their tastes, vaudeville was a medium that appealed to Americans and the new immigrants in the late 19th century alike.
 Most of all, as author Gebhardt tries to show, “… vaudeville has something important to tell us about the value of entertainment for Americans.”

 Another very important change took place when formerly individual performers and artists suddenly were marketed and (to a large part) owned by modern corporations.
 Gebhardt points out that these changes in the structure of business institutions “…also saw the emergence of a new business class: a powerful group of managers, experts and professionals who increasingly controlled these institutions and played a central role in making these transformations possible. … Vaudeville was inseparable from this process.
 This accounts not only for the importance of the transcontinental syndicates … But, equally, it underlines the significance of the larger movement toward corporate control in all aspects of show business, from the centralization of the booking process to song production, from the corporate reform of management to the mass circulation of trade newspapers such as Billboard and Variety.”

-Gebhardt works with many biographies and quotes first hand reports when he wants to present the important role of vaudeville as a means to communicate, and most of all discuss different cultural forms of expression from various origins, be they simple and rural, located in the working class, or halfway elitist as acts of classical singers and trained orchestra musicians.
+Gebhardt works with many biographies and quotes first hand reports when he wants to present the important role of vaudeville as a means to communicate, and most of all discusses different cultural forms of expression from various origins, be they simple and rural, located in the working class, or halfway elitist as acts of classical singers and trained orchestra musicians.

 “For audiences, too, the experience [of vaudeville] was multilayered.
 Familiarity and repetition among small-time routines were just as valued as the novelty, surprise, and invention associated with high-class acts. … It was a space within which performers and audiences and managers continually negotiated between, and respond to, their different understandings of the cultural value and meaning of diverse musical styles and practices ….
 While powerful distinctions were clearly at work within the course of a show, from the persistence of blackface minstrel acts to the presence of what were described as high-class turns, equally, these same acts were continually revised, or sometimes revived, in response to the changing sensibilities of audiences.”